akka/akka-http/docs/src/main/paradox/troubleshooting/unsupported-http-method-pri.md

 Illegal request, responding with status '501 Not Implemented': Unsupported HTTP method: PRI
 ```

-This indicates that a HTTP/2 request was received, but the server was not
+This indicates that an HTTP/2 request was received, but the server was not
 correctly set up to handle those.
 You may have to:

 * Make sure the @ref[`akka.http.server.preview.enable-http2` option](../server-side/http2.md#enable-http-2-support) is enabled